1. Write the text you want in the box.

 And the alphabet of the print: 🅰🅱🅲🅳🅴🅵🅶🅷🅸🅹🅺🅻🅼🅽🅾🅿🆀🆁🆂🆃🆄🆅🆆🆇🆈🆉

 Of course, all the previous letters can be copied and pasted in the place you want.
-Keep in mind that it is a source that is not shown to you (if you only see square boxes or question marks), then it is because your browser does not yet support all these sources.
-The support for all these Unicode letters is growing every day, so in a couple of months they may be visible.
+Note that it is a source that is not shown to you (if you only see square boxes or question marks), then it is because your browser does not yet support all these sources.
+Support for all these Unicode letters is growing every day, so in a couple of months they may be visible.
 However, if you are using an old browser, you must upgrade to Firefox or similar.

 Cusivas for Alphabet letters